Documentation / Installation

 sudo reboot

-On your Mac, open “Screen Sharing” and then use raspberrypi.local as the hostname and the password you set in the previous step.
-You will then be able to see the Raspberry PI screen on your Mac.
+On your Mac, use "VNC Viewer" and use raspberrypi.local as the hostname.
+You will then be able to see the Raspberry Pi screen on your Mac.
 Start scrcpy and you will see the phone screen too.

-- Plugin your phone, “Allow USB debugging” on your phone and run sitespeed.io:
+1. Plug in your phone, allow USB debugging on it and run sitespeed.io:

 sitespeed.io https://www.sitespeed.io --android -n 1 --video --visualMetrics